digital-ocean/document/README.md

 <ul>
 <li>thumbnail - thumbnail is a small image show in exchange element card.
 Update the filename to same as the images you want to upload.
 When running  <a href="https://github.com/exosite/dqa-env/tree/master/bin/exchange-element-tool">exchange-element-tool</a> will update the url part for bizapi, it won’t change this <code>.josn</code> file.
 When you want call bizapi manually, you need to change url path which image at cloud.
 <img src="./readme_resources/thumbnail.png" width="213"></li>
 <li>detail - detail is a large image show in exchange element detail page.
 Update the filename to same as the images you want to upload.
 When running  <a href="https://github.com/exosite/dqa-env/tree/master/bin/exchange-element-tool">exchange-element-tool</a> will update the url part for bizapi, it won’t change this <code>.josn</code> file.
-When you want call bizapi manually, you need to change url path which image at cloud.
+When you want call bizapi manually, you need to change url path which image at cloud.<br>
 <img src="./readme_resources/detail.png" width="600"></li>
 </ul>
 </li>